 - social night to make new friends & share beta

 - good tunes & good vibes

-SHE/THEY/WE BOULDERS fridays is about making space for women, non-binary folk, trans & genderqueer folk to feel psyched & supported to climb, socialise & find a sense of community in the Haus.
+SHE/THEY/WE BOULDERS fridays is about making space for gender diverse folk & all women, cis & trans inclusive, to feel psyched & supported to climb, socialise & find a sense of community in the Haus.